SystemsApproach/private5g/software/start.rst

 .. code-block::

-   root@host:/workdir# make gnbsim-uninstall
+   root@host:/workdir# make aether-gnbsim-uninstall
-   root@host:/workdir# make 5gc-uninstall
+   root@host:/workdir# make aether-5gc-uninstall
-   root@host:/workdir# make k8s-uninstall
+   root@host:/workdir# make aether-k8s-uninstall

 Finally, note that while we stepped through the system one component at a time, OnRamp includes compound Make targets.
 For example, you